maryobotros/Comps-Code/readme.md

 # Replication Instructions
+These are the instructions for how to execute this project.
+Make sure to put all files in the same folder.

 ## Requirements:
 * [Arduino Starter Kit](https://search.arduino.cc/search/?tab=&q=starter+kit) or the Arduino components that can be found in the component's list below